mmmangooo/Milestone-Project1/README.md

 This pages contains nothing but a heading and the photo gallery, to keep the viewer's attention on the photos.
 Although the footer and call to action button on the down right are present as on all pages.

 ### Contact
-The contact page features a contact form on the left wrapped around an image of Elenore in a circle shape to the right.
-On mobile device, the image of Elenore is placed above the text.
+The contact page features a contact form on the left and customer-quotes on the right.
+On tablet and mobile device, the customer quotes are placed below the content form and both the forms and is the quotes are center aligned.
+On mobile there is only one quote displayed.
-This design is aimed to follow the pattern of the about page to create consistensy.
-Behind the text and image is a background image which is fixed so that it doesn´t move when the viewer scrolls the page.
-This is aimed to create an impression of modern and good-looking design.
+Behind the text is a background image whith some opacity to create a somewhat dreamy effect, and there is also a black overlay on the background made to improve visibility of the light colored text.

 ### Features to implement in the future
 A pricing page will be implemented when the photographer have started up her business and made research into what pricing level is right for her potential clients.

 ## Technologies used